 - Cook the buns in batches to deep fry them properly.
 Turn the buns over in the oil to fry them all over.

-- I recommend using a slotted turner to drain the oil.
+- I suggest using a slotted turner to drain the oil.

-Keep the batter in an airtight container or resealable bag and refrigerate it to use within two days.
+Keep the batter in a container or resealable bag and refrigerate it to use within two days.
 Before deep-frying, let it cool at room temperature for at least 30 minutes.

-The batter can also be frozen in freezer bags for several weeks.
+You can also freeze the batter in freezer bags for several weeks.

 Nigerian Buns Variations

-For this recipe, the egg is an optional ingredient that you can omit.
-For the flavoring of the buns, you can add grated lime, nutmeg, vanilla extract, coconut flakes, butter, cinnamon, and other seasonings of your choice.
+If you want to give the buns more flavor, then you can add grated lime, nutmeg, vanilla extract, coconut flakes, butter, cinnamon, and other seasonings of your choice.

-On the other hand, for a dairy-free recipe, you can exclude evaporated milk and egg.
-However, note that this will likely alter the texture and flavor of the buns.
+On the other hand, you can replace the milk with almond milk and the eggs with effective egg substitutes.
+However, note that this will likely change the texture and flavor of the buns.

 Recommended Tools